ymasory/ScalaProject/README.rst

 Getting started
 ===============

 You **do** need Ant and Java 5+ installed and available at the command line.
 You do **not** need Scala or ScalaTest.
-It is already provided and configured.
+They are already provided and configured.

 From the command line: